vezzolter/DSA/Algorithms/Searching/LinearSearch/LinearSearch.md

 - **Time Complexity:**
      - Worst Case: $O(n)$ — occurs when target is either not present or at the end, therefore algorithm requires iterating through all elements.
      - Average Case: $O(n)$ — occurs when target is spread within uniform probability, therefore algorithm checks half of the elements.
-     - Best Case: $O(1)$ — occurs when target is found at the beggining, therefore only one comparison.
+     - Best Case: $O(1)$ — occurs when target is found at the beginning, therefore only one comparison.

 - **Auxiliary Space Complexity:**
   - $O(1)$ — as no additional space is required beyond the input collection and a few variables.